Charter School Resources for Parents and Students

 Finding a Charter School

 A map of Texas charter schools is now available that will allow you to search by an entire address, just a city, or even just by a zip code.
-The results may be limited by changing the number of miles for the search radius.
-You may also narrow the results by choosing only the grades you are interested in.
-In addition, by using the radio buttons on the top of the map, you can layer counties, education service centers, or even school district boundaries onto the map
+Limit the results by changing the number of miles for the search radius.
+You may also narrow the results by choosing particular grades.
+Also, by using the radio buttons on the top of the map, you can add county, education service center, or school district boundaries onto the map.

 Choosing a Charter School

 As employees of governmental agency, TEA staff may not recommend a charter school to the public.
-However, we provide information that you can use to make your decision.
-School performance information is available through TEA's Academic Excellence Indicator System (AEIS) reports, and you can download individual charter school applications for detailed information about that charter.
-You can also obtain a copy of a school's charter by submitting a Public Information Request or contacting the charter school directly.
+We may provide information that you can use to make your decision.
+School performance information is available through Texas Academic Performance Reports (TAPR).
+Charter school applications that include detailed information about each charter are available for download.

 Charter School Admissions and Enrollment

-Generally, open enrollment means any student can apply to that charter school, although preference is given to students who live within the approved geographic boundaries of each campus.
-Any exceptions are specified in an individual school's charter.
-The admissions policy for all charter schools must prohibit discrimination and, in most cases, must describe a lottery process to be used when the number of applications to a school exceeds available space.
+The term "open enrollment" means any student can apply to the charter school.
+The school's charter will specify any exceptions.
+The admissions policy for all charter schools must prohibit discrimination.
+In most cases, it must also describe a lottery process.
+A charter must use a lottery process when the number of applications to the school exceeds available space.

 Withdrawal from a Charter School

 In most instances, a charter school will forward the records of a student who transfers to a different school.
-However, public schools (both charter schools and traditional public schools) cannot deny enrollment based on the lack of records.
+Public schools (charters and traditional) cannot deny enrollment based on the lack of records.
 See 19 TAC § 74.26(a)(1).

 When a new student tries to register at the school, the new school will contact the old school to request a transfer of records.
-In the meantime, the new school must register and place the student as appropriately as possible.
+In the meantime, the new school must register and place the student.
 Any copies that you may have of old report cards or similar records will help the new school with appropriate placements.

-Additionally, a public school (charter schools, as well traditional public schools) cannot withhold student records from an adult student or the guardian of a minor student.
-If you have a legal claim to the records (you are the guardian of a minor student or you are an adult student) you may submit a request in writing to the school.
-The school is legally required to respond "promptly" to a written request.
-For more information or to file a complaint, please visit the web site for or contact the Office of the Attorney General.
+A public school cannot withhold student records from an adult student or the guardian of a minor student.
+If you have a legal claim to the records, you may submit a request in writing to the school.
+The law requires that a school respond "promptly" to a written request.
+For more information or to file a complaint, please contact or visit the website for the Office of the Attorney General.